-The IWRM challenges in the basin are linked with climate variability and associated changes.
+The biggest threat to the water resources is the increasing number of people, both local and tourists, domestic stock and wildlife.
 In particular, the basin is highly prone to the following challenges:

 - Land degradation and deforestation: The topsoil of land contains valuable nutrients for vegetation to grow.
-When vegetation cover or trees are destroyed (either through high population growth or overgrazing due to high livestock concentrations in an area) the land becomes vulnerable and results in topsoil being easily blown away by wind; increased run-off (rainwater not infiltrating in the soil) and therefore causes loss of agricultural productivity (soil fertility). - Bush encroachment: Invader bushes is the highest single consumer of groundwater, with detrimental long-term consequences on the sustainability of groundwater resources and fodder availability.
+When vegetation cover or trees are destroyed (either through high population growth or overgrazing due to high livestock concentrations in an area) the land becomes vulnerable and results in topsoil being easily blown away by wind; increased run-off (rainwater not infiltrating in the soil) and therefore causes loss of agricultural productivity (soil fertility). - Bush encroachment: Invader bushes is the highest single consumer of groundwater in the upper basin area, with detrimental longterm consequences on the sustainability of groundwater resources and fodder availability.